juhasev/sample-ninja-help/subpanel-compensation.md

 ### Sub Panel compensation

-Enter the default compensation based on the LOI (Length Of Interview) for this sub panel.
+Enter the default compensation and revenue based on the LOI (Length Of Interview) for this sub panel.
+All values must be entered in **Reward Points**.

 The compensation table starts with 0.
 And you can have as many tiers as you like.
 The system determines correct compensation automatically when you setup new projects.
 Let's imagine you have defined your compensation table as: